Marie Anne Blondin

-Marie Anne Blondin (18 April 1809 – 2 January 1890), was a Canadian teacher who became the foundress of the Sisters of Saint Anne, established in 1850, dedicated to educating the rural population of the Province of Canada.
-She has been beatified by the Catholic Church.
+Marie Anne Blondin, SSA (18 April 1809 – 2 January 1890) was a Canadian Catholic teacher who founded the Sisters of Saint Anne in 1850 and dedicated herself to educating the rural population of the Province of Canada.
+She was beatified in 2001 by Pope John Paul II.

 Life

 Early life

 She was born Esther Blondin on 18 April 1809 in Terrebonne, Lower Canada, to Jean-Baptiste Blondin and Marie-Rose Limoges, simple farmers who lived on a country road called Côte Terrebonne on the edge of the Mille Îsles River.
 At the age of 20, she became a domestic servant to a local merchant to help support her parents.
 Shortly after that, she was hired to work for the Sisters of the Congregation of Notre Dame of Montreal, who staffed the parochial school of the town.
 Having grown up illiterate, she learned how to read and write from the Sisters of the convent.
 In 1833 Blondin was accepted into the novitiate of the Congregation, but had to leave soon after her admission for health reasons.

 Later that same year, Blondin accepted the invitation from another former novice of the Congregation, who was running a parochial school in Vaudreuil, to join her in teaching there.
 Within a few years, she had become the principal of the school, then known as the Académie Blondin.